 To work out whether you may be eligible for the Fund you need to be aware of the main conditions of the programme.
 The information below will assist you in this process.
 Each section below will guide you through the eligibility requirements of the fund.

-The Fund for Students with Disabilities is funded by the Irish Government and part-funded by the European Social Fund Program for Employability, Inclusion and Learning (PEIL) 2014 – 2020.
+The Fund for Students with Disabilities is co-funded by the Irish Government and the European Social Fund as part of the ESF Program for Employability, Inclusion and Learning (PEIL) 2014 – 2020’.

 *Closing dates apply each year

 The Fund for Students with Disabilities covers most full-time PLC, undergraduate and postgraduate qualifications in Ireland.
 In addition, eligible students pursuing many full-time undergraduate or postgraduate courses in Northern Ireland can be supported under the Fund.
 Lastly, eligible students pursuing full-time undergraduate courses in publicly funded institutions in the European Union can also be considered.